kornia/kornia/docs/source/introduction.rst

     1. **Differentiability** for commodity avoiding to write derivative functions for complex loss  functions.

-    2. **Transparency** to perform parallel or serial computing either CPU or GPU devices using batches in a common API.
+    2. **Transparency** to perform parallel or serial computing in either CPU or GPU devices using batches in a common API.

     3. **Distributed** for computing large-scale applications.